Who says women and STEM don’t mix?

 LEADERS magazine profiles cyber risk leaders

-LEADERS magazine interviewed four female Deloitte Advisory Cyber Risk Services leaders about their roles, responsibilities, cyber challenges on the horizon, the hot topics of STEM (science, technology, engineering, and math), and more.
+LEADERS magazine interviewed four female Deloitte Risk and Financial Advisory's Cyber Risk Services leaders about their roles, responsibilities, cyber challenges on the horizon, the hot topics of STEM (science, technology, engineering, and math), and more.

 Women and STEM

 Within Deloitte’s Cyber Risk Services practice, there are more than 700 female professionals advising the nation’s biggest organizations—public and private—on their cyber risk strategy, planning, response, and recovery.

 Despite recent reports showing declining numbers of women in information and cybersecurity fields, Deloitte consistently ranks among the best places to work for women.
 The four female leaders interviewed have nearly 50 years combined experience in the cyber risk field: